adamsilver/fdpb/01-a-registration-form.md

 The password field contains a hint.
 Without one, the user won't understand the requirements which is likely to cause an error once the user tries to proceed.

 The `type="password"` attribute masks the input's value by replacing what the user types with small black circles.
-This is a security measure that guards against “over the shoulder” attacks.
-That is, people that happen to be able to see your screen as you're typing your password.
+This is a security measure that stops people from seeing what you typed if they happen to be close by.

 ### A Password Reveal